edgepointlearning/edgepointlearning.com/src/collections/blog/2020/2020-12-02-employee-training-plan.md

 This [step can take longer than you realize](/blog/create-elearning-faster/).

-Developing quality trainings does not happen overnight.
+>Developing quality trainings does not happen overnight.
-{: .fancy-text }

 ### 7. Measure, reassess, and improve over time

 A crucial step of any employee training program is ongoing assessment.
-While many companies start by looking for increased productivity or other company-based measures, [employee engagement](/blogs/how-to-measure-employee-engagement/) is a better place to start.
+While many companies start by looking for increased productivity or other company-based measures, [employee engagement](/blog/how-to-measure-employee-engagement/) is a better place to start.
 Employees who are engaged and interested are more likely to produce the kind of results you are looking for.

 Why?